-It was dark and Tom and I were driving (swerving) down a potholed path in between banana fields.
+It was dark and we were driving (swerving) down a potholed path in between banana fields.
 With no clue as to who organized this event and its exact location, I was glad to see other cars behind and in front of us.
 We were directed to park in a soccer field, which eventually filled with cars.
 As we approached, we could smell grillade and hear a man singing in English.
 This Swaré was meant to have performers from Barbados, Trinidad, and Guadeloupe, which was why I was interested to check it out.
-Tom bought a beer and we settled in front of the stage to watch.
+My partner bought a beer and we settled in front of the stage to watch.

 After the singing came a presentation of Danmyé—a traditional combat art similar to Brazilian Capoeira—which I had read about but had never actually seen.